 After Umbilical Hernia Repair (Pediatric)

 Your child had a procedure called umbilical hernia repair.
 A hernia is a weakness or tear in the wall of the belly.
 An umbilical hernia looks like a bubble or bulge near your child's bellybutton.
 Although many umbilical hernias close on their own, some need surgery.
 During your child's surgery, the healthcare provider made a small incision and repaired the muscle.
-Here are some instructions to help you care for child once at home.
+Here are some instructions to help you care for your child once at home.

-Recommendations for home care include the following:
+Recommendations for home care include:

 - Your child's dressing will stay in place for about 48 hours.

 - Don't let your child's dressing get wet.
 Give your child sponge baths to keep him or her clean.

 - Don't allow your child to shower, take a bath, or get in a swimming pool or hot tub until the healthcare provider says it's OK.

 - Give your child pain medicines as directed by the healthcare provider.
 Pain tends to lessen or go away after 2 days.